House price negotiation

 Are there any common mistakes that buyers make when negotiating the price of a house?

-One common mistake that buyers can make is failing to outline all the elements of their offer.
 For example, not mentioning that they’re in a chain or that they’re under time pressure.
 These factors will come out and they can lead to a transaction falling through so it’s best to disclose the full scenario when negotiating.

 How can I ensure that I am getting a fair price for the house I am interested in?